LADDER214/hatchAppG6/README.md

 All these concerns are inherently linked to The Problem of gender inequality in areas of poverty in India

+### The Solution:
+Th LADDERS App

+This app is simultaneously a marketplace to source domestic work as well as a resource for finding and funding education/skills upgrading of domestic workers.
+Domestic workers can use the platform as a way to source work from nearby employers, those employers can then tip or give a bonus to a domestic worker they have employed, which will be put into a fund that the worker put towards paying for an online course or skills exam.
+The app will partner with charities, universities and other educational organisations to provide skills advancement resources at a discounted rate.
+The app will also provide the employee users with personalised recommendations for courses they can take, based on their current work and future work preferences.
+Both employees and employers will be able to provide anonymous feedback about each other, based on a number of factors (such as 'did you feel safe working for this employer' and 'did this employee arrive on time?').
+This will add a level of safety and quality assurance for both employees and eployers.

 ## Install and run this project
 1. Clone this repository onto your machine
 2. In the command line run `expo start`